f4him/paango-backend-api/README.md

 > - Date range input for rooms
 > - Finalize attributes for all models
 > - Admin routes for entities like managers, guides, agents, rooms, hotels
-> - Help messages and tips for all users
+> - Help messages and tips for all

 - being awsome ✨UwU✨